The 48 Laws of Power is perhaps Robert Greene’s most famous work. It’s the book that put him on the map.

 The book wasn’t exactly what I was expecting, but it was a fascinating read nonetheless.

-I didn’t expect there to be so many historical stories, but I’m glad there is.
+I didn’t expect there to be so many historical stories, but I’m glad there are.
 They are the perfect way to express Greene’s point and help you understand the various laws.

 The detail Greene goes into is fantastic and it gives you the sense this book was a labour of love.